Why I Became a Calvinist

 In the end on judgement day however, only a two-fold classification system is used, the sheep and the goats, and the tares are included among the goats.

-If I haven't convinced you by now then I leave it to others to do a better job, the other supporting doctrines also add weight to this argument so please read on.
+If I haven't convinced you by now then I leave it to others to do a better job, the other four points add weight to this argument so please read on.

 Total Depravity

-The total depravity of man is clearly spelled out in the Bible in my opinion.
+The total depravity of man is clearly spelled out in the Bible.

-There are several points to it, we are totally sinful, we have no desire to come to God.
-And we have no ability to do so even if we did have the desire.
-Often this touches on the free-will argument, Calvinism asserts that we have limited free-will, we are not capable of our own free-wills of living a sinless life, or earning our righteousness before God.
+There are several points to it, we are totally sinful, we have no desire to come to God, and we have no ability to do so even if we did have the desire.
+Often this touches on the free-will argument, Calvinism asserts that we have limited free-will, we have no desire for God on our own, we are not capable of our own free-wills of living a sinless life or earning our righteousness before God even if we did want to.

 Total sinfulness is pretty clear, if we weren't totally sinful, we wouldn't need a savior, and we could just obey God's law and be done with it.
 Paul covers all of this pretty clearly in His epistles: